Dallas Buyers Club: Music

 The film does not feature an original score, but several original and incorporated songs, released as a separate album.
 The album Dallas Buyers Club (Music from and Inspired by the Motion Picture) was released on October 30, 2013, by the Relativity Music Group.
 The soundtrack album featured various artists, include Leto's band Thirty Seconds to Mars, Tegan and Sara, Awolnation, The Naked and Famous, T. Rex, My Morning Jacket, Fitz and the Tantrums, Blondfire, Neon Trees, Cold War Kids, Capital Cities, The Airborne Toxic Event, and more.
 It was announced that 40 cents of every sale of album at iTunes would go to the AIDS relief charity Project Red's Global Fund.

 Release

 The first trailer was launched on August 27, 2013.
-The film premiered at the 2013 Toronto International Film Festival on September 7, on which Deadline's Pete Hammond said, "It would seem an absolute no-brainer that both (McConaughey and Leto) will be sitting front and center come March 2nd at the Dolby Theatre when Oscar winners are announced.
+The film premiered at the 2013 Toronto International Film Festival on September 7, on which Deadline Hollywoods Pete Hammond said, "It would seem an absolute no-brainer that both (McConaughey and Leto) will be sitting front and center come March 2nd at the Dolby Theatre when Oscar winners are announced.
 If there are two better performances by anyone this year I have not seen them."
 Focus Features released the film on November 1, 2013.